School fundraising in the UK

 Spark interest and excitement for fundraising among students by getting them to join forces with some friends, come up with a team name, settle on a school fundraising project and compete with other groups to raise the most money possible and win a prize.

 Get hold of some disco lights and speakers and make your own Spotify playlist to save money on a DJ.
-Enlist some sixth-formers to help sell reduced-price tickets in advance, full-price tickets on the door and sell soft drinks and sweets on the night.
+Enlist some sixth formers to help sell reduced-price tickets in advance, full-price tickets on the door and sell soft drinks and sweets on the night.

-4. Book swap
+16. Book swap

 Fundraising ideas that also serve educational purposes are win-win for schools.
 Encourage pupils to keep reading by asking them to bring in books they’ve read or no longer want.
 If they bring in a small donation, they can choose a ‘new’ one from the table to take home.

-5. Spy ring
+17. Spy ring

-Every student pays to enter and receive the name of the student they have to ‘catch’.
+Every student pays to enter and receive the name of the student they must ‘catch’.
 Once caught, that student hands over the name of the student they were trying to catch.
 This continues until there is only one spy standing, who is proclaimed the winner!
 Spy ring works particularly well in big schools where detective work is involved to find out who your target is.
 Teachers getting involved makes for some amusing teacher-pupil lunch-time chases through the corridors, but you might want to put a ban on dining room chases or mid-lesson catches!

-6. Start a GoFundMe
+18. Start a GoFundMe

-If you’re in need of funds quickly or parents are calling for a faff-free approach to school fundraising, set up a GoFundMe page.
+GoFundMe offers a simple and easy way of raising money with full transparency and accountability to donors.
+Once you’ve set up your fundraiser, there are plenty of ways of promoting and sharing it online to garner support.
+So, if you’re in need of funds quickly or parents are calling for a faff-free approach to school fundraising, set up a GoFundMe page.

 GoFundMe differs from many other fundraising platforms in that there are no hidden fees.
-Our experts are on hand to offer advice around the clock while downloading our mobile app means you can check in on your fundraising progress while on the school run.
+Our experts are on hand to offer advice around the clock, while downloading our mobile app means you can check in on your fundraising progress while on the school run.

 Setting up your GoFundMe page could not be quicker or easier, and there’s a treasure trove of expert fundraising tips on our blog to help you raise the most money possible for your school’s cause.